iai-group/dagfinn/README.md

 ## Furhat

-Furhat skill that facilitates the communication between the Rasa server and the Furhat robot is located [here](ui\furhat-skills).
+The Furhat skill that facilitates the communication between the Rasa server and the Furhat robot is located [here](ui\furhat-skills).
 The skill should be configured by changing the IP to the Rasa server, compiled, and started.
 To compile the skill run:

 ```shell
 cd ui/furhat-skills/rasa